o1-labs/rfcs/00xx-account-deletion.md

 4. write the accounts to the free locations;
 5. reserialize the new value of the heap.

-**Simple improvement on batch allocations**.
+**Improvement on batch allocations**.
 Furthermore, we will implement a decoding function where one can specify how many locations we ideally want to retrieve (up to `n`) to handle functions `set_location_batch`.
 This function will return a list of free locations together with its size (so that we do not need to call `List.length`) in order to know if we need further allocation starting from the fill frontier.
 This function avoids deserializing/serializing multiple times when we know in advance we will do multiple allocations.
+In any case, the allocation function will need to write back the list of still free locations back to the database.
+In the case of batch allocations of $n$ elements, we thus save $n-1$ reads/deserializations and serialization/writes.

 There are some further details to be taken care of, such as: